GSA-TTS/identity-site/_help/README.md

         To make sure that any links within the content, use the ``{{ site.baseurl }}/`` prefix.
 This code converts to `login.gov/es` and `login.gov/fr` respectively.
 1. Repeat the above steps in es.yml.
 Use the same slug (untranslated) as the id.
 1. Repeat the above steps in fr.yml.

-## Adding a new help category
-1. Navigate to config.yml.
-1. Add the new category to the `help_pages` collection:
-    ```
-    help_pages:
-    - get-started
-    - trouble-signing-in
-    - new-category-slug
-    ```
-1. Navigate to en.yml.
-1. Add the new category to the `help_subpages` variable:
-    ```
-    help_subpages:
-      get-started: Get started with login.gov
-      trouble-signing-in: Trouble signing in?
-      new-category-slug: Title of new category
-    ```
-    These values are used by [...]

-    Titles in login.gov use sentence case instead of title case.
-Make sure category titles have the first letter capitalized.

-    @TODO: Combine help_pages collection in config.yml with help_subpages.
-DRY.
-    @TODO: Rename help_subpages to help_catogories to improve semantic meaning.
-1. Add the new category to the `help_subpages` variable in es.yml and fr.yml.

 ## Translations
 tbd